Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Floer theory of immersed Lagrangian submanifolds: Review

-See the proof of \cite[Proposition 8.8.1]{fooobook2}, for the proof of the fact that this line bundle is independent of $k$.
-Since any real line bundle on the 3 skeleton uniquely extends to the whole space, we obtain a real line bundles on $L(a)$.
+See the proof of \cite[Proposition 8.8.1]{fooobook2} for the proof of the fact that this line bundle is independent of $k$.
+Since any real line bundles on the 3-skeleton uniquely extend to the whole space, we obtain a real line bundles on $L(a)$.

-We next discuss (4).
-This is proved in \cite[Subsection 8.8]{fooobook2}.
-We sketch its proof below since we use a similar argument in the proof of Lemma \ref{lem310} below.
-It suffices to show that the isomorphism on an arbitrary loop $\gamma$ in $L(a)_{[3]}$.
-We choose one and fix a trivialization of $V$ on $\gamma$.
+We next discuss item (4).
+This is proved in \cite[Section 8.8]{fooobook2}.
+We sketch its proof below since we use a similar argument in the proof of Lemma~\ref{lem310}.
+It suffices to show that the isomorphism for an arbitrary loop $\gamma$ in $L(a)_{[3]}$.
+We choose a loop $\gamma$ and fix a trivialization of $V$ on $\gamma$.